We use cookies to help provide you with the best possible online experience.

 - Targets may be lower if you have diabetes, kidney disease, or have had a stroke or heart attack

-Weight loss injections (e.g., Tirzepatide - Mounjaro) and GLP 1 agonists like semaglutide slow down stomach emptying.
+Diabetes and weight loss injections (e.g., Mounjaro, Ozempic) slow down stomach emptying.
 This can reduce how well oral medications - such as the contraceptive pill or HRT tablets are absorbed, potentially lowering their effectiveness

 - Consider options such as intrauterine devices (IUDs), implants, patches, sprays, or gels that bypass the digestive system.
 These don't rely on stomach absorption and are more reliable in this context